 Nothing happens.
 It’s that simple.

 Nothing gets accomplished, and nothing will move forward without effort from you.
-“Nothing” in this context is a magnification of “something”.

 It’s about recognising an opportunity that you should seize with both hands, and not let it slip by out of laziness.